Don't Be Job's Wife

 The last time she gets a mention is in 31:9-10 where Job says that he has been faithful to his wife.
 It’s funny, these days I don’t think most people would really fault Job if he cheated on a woman like this, but he didn’t.
 He stuck with her when things were hard.
 Because he was righteous.
 Because he wanted to please God.
 Good job, Job.

 I look at this story and want to be nothing like Job’s wife.
-I want to be the thing that my 100_0195husband values the most after God.
+I want to be the thing that my husband values the most after God.
 I want him to say, “Gee, I lost my house, my property, my camels, sheep, donkey and goats.
 I’m covered in festering sores, but I still have her so I’m doing pretty well.”
 Or in modern day language, “Work sucked today, my boss yelled at me, I got a ticket on the way home and there are all these bills I can’t hope to pay, but I know that she’s there waiting for me, so everything is going to be okay.”
 I want to be the one who lifts him up when things are bad, to be there with a kind word, a sympathetic ear and a warm hug.
 And if his breath is offensive, I don’t really need to let him know that.